 In celebration of National Women’s Health Week, we’re taking a closer look at 8 health facts that all women need to know now about the issues that affect them and what they can do about them.

 Men and women are different.
 Ask any couple that has been together for a long time, and they can probably write a book on the subject.
 But the differences don’t stop at personalities — certain medical conditions affect women differently than men.
-Let’s take a look at the 8 health facts that all women need to know, now.
+Let’s look at the 8 health facts women need to know now.

 1. On average, women live longer than men.

 At first, this sounds like good news.
-But, it’s estimated that 50% of women over the age of 75 live an isolated existence.
+But, it’s estimated that 50% of women over 75 live isolated.
 And 90% of nursing home residents are women.
 The majority of these women suffer from chronic health issues or substance abuse from depression.
-No matter where you are in your life, it’s important to start taking preventative measures, not only with your physical health but with your emotional health as well.
+No matter where you are, it’s important to start taking preventative measures, not only for your physical and emotional health.
 Devote time to your loved ones.
 Cultivate positive relationships.
 Stay social.

 2. Heart disease is the leading cause of death in women.

 Not only is heart disease the leading cause of death, but it’s also the leading cause of premature death.
 One reason could be that heart disease goes undiagnosed in women more often than in men.
 For example, during a heart attack, some women may not feel chest pain.
 Instead, their symptoms might include:

 - Shoulder ache

 If you suffer from any of these symptoms, call your doctor immediately.
 Maybe it’s just a sore shoulder, but it could be much worse.
 Don’t risk it.

 3. Breast cancer is the most common cancer in women.